Hagridaa/GraphQl-and-React/README.md

 Making a small app where user can post/edit/delete news.

 ## How to run:
-* to start the frontend type: npm run client
+* to start the frontend type: npm run client:build
 * to start the backend type: npm run server

 ## Soon to come: How to run with Docker